AdobeDocs/marketo.en/help/marketo/getting-started/what-is-adobe-marketo-engage.md

 ---
 # What is Adobe Marketo Engage? {#what-is-adobe-marketo-engage}

-Adobe Marketo Engage (sometimes referred to as Marketo Engage, or even just Marketo), is marketing automation software.
+Adobe Marketo Engage is marketing automation software.
 Marketing automation enables you to streamline, automate, and measure marketing tasks and workflows so you can increase operational efficiency and grow revenue faster.

 ## What can I do in Marketo Engage? {#what-can-i-do-in-marketo-engage}